forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

  * Notifier keeps you up to date about Forseti findings and actions.
  * Explain helps you understand, test, and develop Cloud Identity and Access Management (Cloud IAM) policies.

+---

-The image below shows how data flows through Forseti:
+**The image below shows how data flows through Forseti**

 {% responsive_image path: images/docs/concepts/forseti-architecture.png alt: "forseti architecture" %}

- 1. Inventory collects information about your GCP resources and G Suite Groups.
+ 1. Inventory collects information about your GCP resources and G Suite Groups and Users.
- 2. Inventory stores information in Cloud SQL for your review and use by other Forseti modules.
+ 1. Inventory stores information in Cloud SQL for your review and use by other Forseti modules.
- 3. Scanner compares the data collected by Inventory to the policy rules you set.
+ 1. Scanner compares the data collected by Inventory to the policy rules you set.
- 4. Notifier sends Scanner findings to one or more of the following channels you
+ 1. Notifier sends Scanner findings to one or more of the following channels you
     configure: Cloud Storage, SendGrid, and Slack.
- 5. You use Explain query and understand your Cloud IAM policies.
+ 1. You use Explain to query and understand your Cloud IAM policies.
- 6. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
+ 1. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
- 7. You use the CLI to query Forseti data via GRPC.
+ 1. You use the command-line interface to query Forseti data via GRPC.
- 8. You use Data Studio or MySQL Workbench to visualize the Forseti data stored in CloudSQL.
+ 1. You use Data Studio or MySQL Workbench to visualize the Forseti data stored in CloudSQL.